-A Quebec company: Canadian Metals Inc. is focused exclusively on the development of its Langis project, a high-purity silica deposit located in the province of Quebec.
+A Quebec company: Canadian Metals Inc. is focused on the development of its Langis project, a high-purity silica deposit located in the province of Quebec.
 Canadian Metals is rapidly positioning itself as a future manufacturer of silicon alloys in North America.

 A strategic location